atticus-lv/RenderNode/docs/NodeTask.md

 >
 > **Task input** can connect to Task node

-**Update Scripts** will excute the python code in the scripts node when view the task
+**Update Scripts** will execute the python code in the scripts node when view the task

 **Update FilePath** will overwrite the output path when view the task